 When all the prints were finished Jason started to put his copies into the large manila envelope that came with the photo paper.

 “Wait!
 Don’t put those in that manila envelope.
 Let me get you a portfolio that will protect them better.”
-Mr. Hunter went into the storage closet and returned with a professional looking black portfolio, the right size for his poster prints, and gave it to Jason.
+Mr. Hunter went into the storage closet and returned with a professional looking black portfolio that had a carrying strap, and was the right size for his poster prints.
+He gave it to Jason.

 “Wow.
 Thank you, Mr. Hunter.”

 “You might be wondering what this is for,” Jason pointed to the envelope.
 “I started taking the head shots at the Main Street parking garage and a security guard came up and said I’d need a city permit to take pictures.
 I talked him into letting me stick around for about a half hour, which was very nice of him.
-He wanted to see my pictures, so I showed him some of the head shots I’d taken, and I asked him if he’d like a copy of the poster.
+He wanted to see my pictures, so I used the view feature on my camera and showed him some of the head shots I’d taken.
+Then I asked him if he’d like a copy of the poster.
 He seemed real surprised, and said yes.
 I asked him for his name and how to get the poster to him.
 It turned out that his name is Charlie Phillips.”
 Jason laughed.
-“I told him we might be related, and he told me he didn’t think so since I have blonde hair and he’s African-American.
+“I told him we might be related, and he told me he didn’t think so since I have reddish blonde hair and freckles and he’s African-American.
 By doing that I got enough time to take my pictures and turned the security guard into a friend.
-I’m going to drop it off at his company’s office after school today.”
+I’m going to drop it off for him at his company’s office after school today.”

 “Jason, I’d like it if you’d tell that story when you show your poster in class today.
 Is that okay with you?”

 “Sure.
 I think it’s a cool story.
 And I’ll bet it’ll blow Mr. Phillips’ socks off when he sees that I remembered and left a copy of the poster for him.
 Oh, yeah, should I leave my class copy with you now?”